-Tip: while many decisions may be available on several databases, as listed below, the databases do not replicate each others' content, and they may vary in coverage and search methods - so it is always worth trying several databases.
-For example, decisions of the International Criminal Tribunal for Rwanda are on both the Oxford Reports on International Law and on Westlaw.
-The Westlaw version is not browseable - it is only searchable by entering search terms, whereas the Oxford version can only be browsed.
-Both methods may reveal results that the other does not.
+Many decisions will be available on several databases, but databases do not replicate each other's content and vary in coverage and searchability.
+For example, decisions of the International Criminal Tribunal for Rwanda are on both Westlaw and the Oxford Reports on International Law.
+The Westlaw version is searchable but not browseable, whereas the Oxford version is only browseable.
+The two methods may reveal different results.

 The International Criminal Court (ICC) was created and is governed by the Rome Statute of the International Criminal Court (UNTS 2187, 3).
 It is an independent, permanent court that tries persons accused of the most serious crimes of international concern, namely genocide, aggression, crimes against humanity and war crimes (Article 5 of the Rome Statute).
 The ICC is not part of the United Nations system.
 Its seat is at The Hague in the Netherlands.